Vivienne Wallington

 Vivienne Wallington (born 1937) is an Australian author of romance novels under her own name as well as the pen name Elizabeth Duke.

 Biography

-Wallington worked for many years as a librarian.
-She wrote three children's books before beginning to write in the romance genre.
+Wallington worked for many years as a librarian and wrote three children's books before beginning to write in the romance genre.
 Nineteen of her novels were published under the Harlequin Romance line under the pseudonym Elizabeth Duke.
 She now writes under own name for various Silhouette lines.
-Romantic Times described her as "display[ing] a fine talent for storytelling as she creates dynamic characters and an intriguing conflict that will keep you guessing right up until the last page."
+Romantic Times described her writing as it "captivates readers with intense passion, a strong emotional conflict and endearing characters."

 Wallington lives in Melbourne with her husband John.
 They have two grown children.